Kzu0-afk/Documentations/README.md

-# Documentations
+# VisitaCebu
-This is a Documentations Repository containing the Functional Requirements, Gantt Charts, ERD, and UI/UX Design.
-Progress will be checked consistently.
+VisitaCebu is a Django-based Web Application for a Hotel Booking Platform.